 Where to park for free at the beach

-Free beach parking is allowed between the jetties and Horace Caldwell Pier, and also between Markers 52-58.
+Free beach parking is allowed between the South Jetty and Horace Caldwell Pier, and also between Beach Markers 52-58.

 Where to camp on the beach